Breast Lift (Mastopexy)

 Breast Lift (no implants)

-- Surgical Fee: $12,000 – $16,500 depending on the design of the ‘Lift’ required.
+- Surgical Fee: $12,000 – $16,500 depending on the design of ‘Lift’ required.

 - Additional costs include Hospital Fee & Anaesthetist Fee.